What are varicose veins?

 Investigations

 Ultrasound scan is the main investigation for varicose veins.
 This is non-invasive and provides a detailed map to help plan treatment.
+We also offer an after treatment scan before your follow-up appointment.

 Varicose veins treatments